spiros3p/Radio-Management-Server-thesis/README.md

 by commenting out the desired block of code that defines the `const appRoutes`
 `canActivate: [AuthGuard]` protects the routes using  ***./backend*** server of this project.
 4. (*Optional*) RUN `npm run server` on ***./frontend*** directory
-**Starts** a local [JSON-SERVER](https://github.com/typicode/json-server) (fake RestAPI) at port 5000 that serves your [TMF639](https://www.tmforum.org/resources/specification/tmf639-resource-inventory-management-api-rest-specification-r17-0-1/) Resources.
+**Starts** a local [JSON-SERVER](https://github.com/typicode/json-server) (fake RestAPI) at port 5000 that serves your [TMF639](https://www.tmforum.org/resources/specification/tmf639-resource-inventory-management-api-rest-specification-r17-0-1/) specification based Resources.
    - Edit ***./frontend/package.json - line 10*** to change port or uninstall the module.
    - ***./frontend/json-server/db.json*** file contains the dummy Resources that are being served.
 5. Edit files